Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 ### 2025-05-21 - Debugging
 - block list should be good? might still have some issues
 - decoding larger files doesn't work for some reason

+### 2025-05-22/23 - More debugging
+For some reason, the number of bytes read from a schematic file is greater than the number of bytes in the original file.
+Only noticed this happening with larger files, like images, and this didn't happen with the previous version, with 16 blocks instead of 256.
+Still, can't seem to figure out why program is reading more bytes than there exists.